 - Mobile – For a more mobile experience, getting a tablet or mPOS might be a better route.
 Tablets simply need a credit card reader attached and can complete transactions anywhere in the store.
 This solution is great for adding extra checkout options during your busiest times.
 It’s also a great option for smaller retailers who have fewer daily transactions and less inventory.
 Mobile POS systems can be set up as stationary units as well, and have other hardware peripherals attached to them.
 This gives you more versatility with your checkout experience.

 - Combination – Many retailers would benefit from an all-in-one approach by combining the two different options.
 For your bigger, busier locations, desktops are a better option, but keeping tablets as well are great for smaller stores or pop-up shops.

 Though a complete point of sale setup isn’t too extensive, there are a few additional items that every retailer must have.

 - Credit Card Reader – Retailers can’t rely on cash and check only anymore.
 It’s essential to accept credit cards.
 And if you do, you must also have a machine that is compatible EMV chip payments.
 Federal law now states that any fraudulent swiped transaction must be compensated for by the retailer, not the issuing bank.

-- Contactless and Mobile Payments – You also should accept alternative forms of payment, including contactless, or, tap-and-pay, and mobile payments.
+- Contactless and Mobile Payments – You also should accept modern forms of payment, including contactless, or, tap-and-pay, and mobile payments.
 More and more consumers are using these safe forms of payment and expect that retailers accept them.
 Make the switch now before you’re behind the curve.